 Students start out with core courses that cover:

-• Auto technician terminology
+- Auto technician terminology.

 As study progresses, each course builds on previous lessons.
 For students with advanced knowledge in certain courses, they may have the option to test out of the course, though the lectures from instructors and collaborative classwork are irreplaceable.

-Some MSAT courses are paid by manufacturers.
+Some MSAT courses are paid for by manufacturers.
 All MSAT courses provide students with more job growth opportunities and enable students to pursue work with the brands they are passionate about.15 You can learn more about student-paid versus manufacturer-paid specialized training programs here.

 Resources That Help Auto Technician Students